 Integrated pest management (IPM) is a continuous system of controlling pests (weeds, diseases, insects or others) in which pests are identified, action thresholds are considered, all possible control options are evaluated and selected control(s) are implemented.
-Control options-which include biological, chemical, cultural, manual and mechanical methods-are used to prevent or remedy unacceptable pest activity or damage.
-Choice of control option(s) is based on effectiveness, environmental impact, site characteristics, worker/public health and safety, and economics.
-The goal of an IPM system is to manage pests and the environment to balance benefits of control by doing proper bed bug exterminator procedures, costs, public health and environmental quality.
+Control options-which include biological, chemical, cultural, manual and mechanical methods are used to prevent or remedy unacceptable pest activity or damage.
+The choice of control option(s) is based on effectiveness, environmental impact, site characteristics, worker/public health and safety, and economics.
+The goal of an IPM system is to manage pests and the environment to balance the benefits of control.
 IPM takes advantage of all appropriate pest management options.

 IPM System Components

 2. Determine the action threshold below which the pest can be tolerated.
-Action thresholds are determined by factors such as severity of the problem caused by the pest, health or property concerns related to the pest, and user needs for the site where the pest is found, we recommend contacting the crawl space encapsulation richmond va professionals for further information.
+Action thresholds are determined by factors such as the severity of the problem caused by the pest, health or property concerns related to the pest, and user needs for the site where the pest is found.

 3. Initiate preventive or curative action to avoid surpassing the established threshold by selecting the appropriate control method(s): biological, chemical, cultural, manual, mechanical.
 The selected method(s) of protection must balance considerations of economics, efficacy, worker/public health and safety, and potential hazards to property and the environment.
 Following applications, the continuous IPM process begins again.

 IPM in Schools